 \ Place slings where indicated by the sling tags on the gunwale.
 Proper location of the aft sling is critical.
 Lifting aft of the station indicated may damage the propeller shaft.
-Lifting forward of the station indicated, with the sling under the exhaust outlets, may cause cracking which is not covered by the warranty.
+Lifting forward of the station indicated may cause cracking which is not covered by the warranty.
 Blocks or pads at the chine corners will help keep pressure to a minimum at this point.